Click to toggle navigation menu.

 Rev. Karen has always been an intensely curious person with a strong passion for helping others.
 She earned her Bachelor of Science in Human Development from Cornell University, and has worked for over 20 years in health care/human services, for small and large health care facilities and organizations across upstate NY.
 Her experience includes patient care, program development & coordination, case management, as well as community outreach and education/training.
 She has built and led collaborative, interdepartmental teams that provide compassionate care to diverse groups including adults with various cognitive and/or physical needs and abilities, and youth in foster care.
 In 2020, Karen graduated from One Spirit Interfaith Seminary and was ordained as an Interfaith/Interspiritual Minister, which she quickly followed with a 200hr certification as a yoga instructor.
 She is committed to continually learning new things, and amplifying the voices of vulnerable, marginalized people and communities.

-Daniel del Nido, Senior Education Program Associate
+Daniel del Nido, Assistant Director, Education Program

 Daniel received his BA in Philosophy and Religion from Swarthmore College in 2010.
 He completed his Ph.D. in Religious Studies at Columbia University in 2017His dissertation examined how theories of habit and habituation in modern French philosophy could increase scholarly understanding of the lived practice of religious ethics.
 While completing his doctorate, he served as a Rapporteur for the Columbia University Seminar for Comparative Philosophy, which sought to advance dialogue between Indian, Chinese, and Western philosophical traditions, and as a Preceptor for Columbia University’s Core Curriculum.
 Daniel continued to work with the Core Curriculum after completing his Ph.D. as the TOMS Core Faculty Fellow in Contemporary Civilization, a course introducing students to fundamental issues in understanding human communities and the values that define them.